communitystack/www.communitystack.com/src/content/communities/pagerduty-community.md

 category: Software
 title: PagerDuty Community
 description: |-
-  Engage with other users in the community and the experts at PagerDuty to get help
+  Get help setting up and using PagerDuty and our APIs, learn what others are doing
-    setting up and using PagerDuty and our APIs, learn what others are doing to manage their infrastructure, code and incidents effectively, and more.
+    to manage their infrastructure, code and incidents effectively, and more.
-userCount: 899
+userCount: 939
 icon: pagerduty-community.png
 activity: medium
 language: en